Superconductivity by Hidden Spin Fluctuations in Electron-Doped Iron Selenide: Introduction

 \section{Introduction}

 Electron-doped iron selenides are perhaps the most interesting class of materials inside the family of iron-based superconductors\cite{qian_11,xu_12,zheng_11,yu_11}.
 By contrast with bulk FeSe, which is a low-temperature superconductor, a monolayer of FeSe on a doped strontium-titanate substrate becomes a high-temperature superconductor\cite{xue_12}, with a critical temperature in the range $40$-$50$ K\cite{zhang_14,deng_14}, and possibly higher\cite{ge_15}.
 Angle-resolved photoemission spectroscopy (ARPES) reveals that the substrate injects electrons into the FeSe monolayer that bury the hole bands at the center of the Brillouin zone below the Fermi level\cite{liu_12}.
 ARPES also reveals an energy gap at the remaining electron-type Fermi surface pockets at the corner of the folded (two-iron) Brillouin zone\cite{peng_14,lee_14}.
 It agrees with the energy gap found by scanning tunneling microscopy (STM)\cite{xue_12,fan_15}.
-On the other hand, transport studies find perfect conductivity below the critical temperature where the gap opens in ARPES and in STM\cite{zhang_14}.
+On the other hand, transport studies find perfect conductivity below the critical temperature where the gap opens in ARPES and in STM\cite{zhang_14,ge_15}.
 These probes provide compelling evidence for a superconducting state at high temperature.
-Electron doping of FeSe layers can also be achieved by other means, such as by alkali-atom intercalation\cite{qian_11,xu_12,zheng_11,yu_11}, by organic-molecule intercalation\cite{zhao_16,niu_15,yan_15}, by dosing with alkali atoms\cite{miyata_15,wen_16}, and by the application of a gate voltage\cite{lei_16,hosono_16}.
-Again, the result is the same Lifshitz transition of the Fermi surface topology, where the hole bands are buried below the Fermi level, accompanied by high-temperature superconductivity.
+Electron doping of FeSe layers can also be achieved by other means, such as by alkali-atom intercalation\cite{qian_11,xu_12,zheng_11,yu_11}, and by organic-molecule intercalation\cite{zhao_16,niu_15,yan_15}.
+These systems show the same Lifshitz transition of the Fermi surface topology, where the hole bands are buried below the Fermi level at the $\Gamma$-point, but where electron Fermi surface pockets at the corner of the folded Brillouin zone remain.
+These systems also show high-temperature superconductivity, with an isotropic energy gap that opens at the electron-type Fermi surface pockets.